simbathesailor/use-what-changed/README.md

 ## Usage

 Note: This hook only logs in the development environment.
 It make use of standard process.env.NODE_ENV to decide.
+Open devtools console tab to see the logs.

 1. When only dependency are passed as the single argument